IBM/mr-cassop/docs/docs/reaper.md

 slug: /reaper
 ---

 Automated repairs can be scheduled with [cassandra-reaper](http://cassandra-reaper.io/).
-It supports full and incremental repairs, controlled via a simple web based UI.
+It supports full and incremental repairs, controlled via a simple web-based UI.

 Additional reaper settings are configurable from the `reaper` section in the `config/samples/cassandracluster.yaml` file.